Diagnosis and management of developmental coordination disorder

 How is the disorder diagnosed?

-According to recommendations from the European Academy of Childhood Disability, developmental coordination disorder should be diagnosed by a multidisciplinary team of professionals qualified to examine the specific DSM-5 criteria for the disorder.1 Ideally, the team should include a physician (e.g., child psychiatrist, developmental pediatrician, child neurologist) and an occupational therapist or physical therapist trained in the standardized motor tools used to assess children suspected of having the disorder.
-Box 4 outlines the diagnostic criteria for developmental coordination disorder4 and includes examples of how these criteria can be assessed.1,11,1318
+According to recommendations from the European Academy of Childhood Disability, developmental coordination disorder should be diagnosed by a multidisciplinary team of professionals qualified to examine the specific DSM-5 criteria for the disorder.
+Ideally, the team should include a physician (e.g., child psychiatrist, developmental pediatrician, child neurologist) and an occupational therapist or physical therapist trained in the standardized motor tools used to assess children suspected of having the disorder.
+Box 4 outlines the diagnostic criteria for developmental coordination disorder4 and includes examples of how these criteria can be assessed.

 Box 4:

-Diagnostic criteria for developmental coordination disorder4
+Diagnostic criteria for developmental coordination disorder

 1. The acquisition and execution of coordinated motor skills is substantially below that expected given the individual’s chronological age and opportunity for skill learning and use.
 Difficulties are manifested as clumsiness (e.g., dropping or bumping into objects) as well as slowness and inaccuracy of performance of motor skills (e.g., catching an object, using scissors or cutlery, handwriting, riding a bike or participating in sports).